 - You live in a warm climate and need year-round comfort

-- You prefer the “pineapple-forward” Aventus experience
+- You prefer the pineapple-forward, fruit-led experience

 - You want something that works equally well at office, dates, and casual outings